Title: On the Verge (Prelude to an Admission of Love)

 “Her welfare is my only concern.”
 Mulder tags Scully’s arm, giving it a light caress.

 Taumata takes in the gesture.
 She nods.
 A smile plays on her lips.
-“I’m inclined to believe you, Mr. Mulder."
+“I’m inclined to believe you, Agent Mulder."

-The only thing familiar is him.
+The only thing familiar is Mulder.
 Not this strange place.
-Or these people.
-She doesn’t know how she got here.
+Nor these people.
+Scully doesn’t know how she got here.
 Or what happened to her.
 The mystery bedevils her.
 She is reminded of waking up in other hospitals, of other moments of her life unaccounted for.
 Lost time on Skyland Mountain.
 At Ruskin Dam.
-But then as now, Mulder is beside her and his presence steadies her, keeps her panic at bay.
+But then, as now, Mulder is beside her and his presence steadies her and keeps her panic at bay.

 “This is it.”
 Mulder stops at a door marked 17, inserts a key into the lock.
 A turn of the knob and he swings the door inward.
 “After you.”